 Let’s say, for example, that you have 3 trackers: ‘tracker_gps’, ‘tracker_router’ and ‘tracker_ble’.

-- After some time both stationary trackers show status ‘not_home’.
+- After some time, both stationary trackers show status ‘not_home’.
 Now your Person entity has status ‘not_home’ with source ‘tracker_gps’.

-TL;DR: When you’re at home, your position is determined firstly by stationary trackers (if any) and then by GPS.
+TL;DR: When you’re at home, your position is determined first by stationary trackers (if any) and then by GPS.
 When you’re outside your home, your position is determined firstly by GPS and then by stationary trackers.

 Hint: When you use multiple device trackers together, especially stationary and GPS trackers, it’s advisable to set